By Muhammad Rabiu Jibrin (Mr. J)

 This has been the life circle of the Komi community.
 The pathetic thing is that they no longer look for boreholes and so on to see how neglected they have been.
 Instead, they clamour only for the government to desilt their earth dams to use them before the rainy season.
 When should these people be rescued?
 When would their earth dams hold water throughout the dry season?

-Muhammad Rabiu Jibrin (Mr J) wrote from Gombe via firstname.lastname@example.org.
+Muhammad Rabiu Jibrin (Mr J) writes from Gombe.
+He can be reached via firstname.lastname@example.org.